openfheorg/openfhe-network-examples/README.md

 The Threshnet example also allows to run the aborts protocol when one or more of parties (minority) drops off before decryption.
-To test this, we can use the `-a 1` flag to manually drop off parties.
+To test this, we can use the `-a` flag to manually drop off parties.
 Suppose there are three clients running, one party can drop off and the other parties can still complete the distributed decryption process.

+*Note* different threshold schemes allow different numbers of participants to abort -- please read the appropriate OpenFHE documentation before experimenting.

 The demoscript runs five clients with and without aborts based on setting the variable aborts in the script to 1 and 0 respectively.
 The